MTV: Choose or Lose

 In 1992, MTV started a pro-democracy campaign called Choose or Lose, to encourage over 20 million people to register to vote, and the channel hosted a town hall forum for then-candidate Bill Clinton.

 In recent years, other politically diverse programs on MTV have included True Life, which documents people's lives and problems, and MTV News specials, which center on very current events in both the music industry and the world.
 One special show covered the 2004 US presidential election, airing programs focused on the issues and opinions of young people, including a program where viewers could ask questions of Senator John Kerry.
 MTV worked with P. Diddy's "Citizen Change" campaign, designed to encourage young people to vote.

 Additionally, MTV aired a documentary covering a trip by the musical group Sum 41 to the Democratic Republic of the Congo, documenting the conflict there.
-The group ended up being caught in the midst of an attack outside of the hotel and were subsequently flown out of the country.
+The group ended up being caught in the midst of an attack outside of the hotel and was subsequently flown out of the country.

 The channel also began showing presidential campaign commercials for the first time during the 2008 US presidential election.
 This has led to criticism, with Jonah Goldberg opining that "MTV serves as the Democrats' main youth outreach program."